 Exchange/Study Abroad students: Some students come to Bangor for one semester but love it here so much that they decide to stay for longer!
-If you already have a Tier 4 visa it is quite straight-forward to extend, but if you have a short-term study visa you would have to go home to make a Tier 4 visa application for the second semester.
+If you already have a student visa it is quite straightforward to extend, but if you have a standard visitor visa you would have to go home to make a student visa application for the second semester.

 More information: UKCISA - Short term study visa

-You need a CAS number in order to apply for a Tier 4 (general) visa.
-Once you have an unconditional offer from Bangor University we will email your ‘CAS letter’ to you.
+You need a CAS number in order to apply for a student visa.
+Once you have an unconditional offer from Bangor University we will email your 'CAS letter' to you.
 Your CAS number can be found on your CAS letter.

-Students applying for a Tier 4 (general) visa for postgraduate study in certain sensitive subjects, knowledge of which could be used in programmes to develop weapons of mass destruction, will need to apply for an Academic Technology Approval Scheme (ATAS) certificate before they can study in the UK.
+Students applying for a student visa for postgraduate study in certain sensitive subjects, knowledge of which could be used in programmes to develop weapons of mass destruction, will need to apply for an Academic Technology Approval Scheme (ATAS) certificate before they can study in the UK.
 Your offer letter will state if you need an ATAS certificate.

 For more information and how to apply see the ATAS website.

-For the cost of living in the UK: More information
+For the cost of living in the UK

 If you have been living in the UK for more than 6 months then you do not need to provide a TB test certificate.